• Skip to primary navigation

 What Is Adana Kebab?

-Adana kebabs originated in the city of Adana, Turkey.
-These are very unique kebabs that are made with lamb meat, preferably minced with a special sharp knife called zırh.
-They are mounted on large skewers, either iron or wooden, and then grilled on charcoal fire.
-These skewers can sometimes be as long as 2 meters depending on the number of the people ordering it.
+This flat kebab is mounted on large skewers, either iron or wooden, and then grilled on charcoal fire.
+The skewers can sometimes be as long as 2 meters depending on the number of the people ordering it.

 Ingredients

-These kebabs are traditionally made from lamb meat only, red pepper flakes, paprika, and salt.
+Adana kebap recipe is traditionally made from ground lamb meat (lamb mince), red pepper flakes, paprika, and salt.
 Today, you will find a wide range of varieties that uses other spices as well, but the traditional recipe doesn’t.

 Ground lamb in a glass bowl, paprika, red pepper flakes and salt in separate bowls on the side.

-Traditionally, an Adana kebab is made from young male lamb meat.
+An authentic Adana kebab (Adana kofte) recipe is made from young male lamb meat.
 The lamb should only be fed in its natural environment.
-This is the most important key for this delicious kebab.
-This lamb meat is minced by hand and then combined with tail fat, which is a special fat from the lamb’s tail part.
+Just like a good sac kavurma or doner food, lamb meat is the most important key for this delicious kebab.
+This lamb meat is minced by hand and then combined with lamb tail fat, which is a special fat from the lamb’s tail part.

-These ground lamb kebabs are yet another delicious and easy recipe to make.
+These Adana lamb skewers are yet another delicious and easy recipe to make.
 Because the traditional recipe doesn’t contain a ton of ingredients, you can also easily adapt it to your liking by adding some other spices!

 Spicy ground lamb mixture shaped on three wooden skewers on a wooden cutting board and two large balls of meat in a bowl on the side.